 The summer before last we were stuck close to Base Camp, due to a health issue I was dealing with, and so it seemed like a good time to replace our aging—six years and many hundreds of deep cycles—house battery bank.

 Not only was one of the batteries down to 50% of its original capacity, but our house bank was small by modern standards, so we wanted to upgrade to 800 amp hours at 12 volts.
-(More on how we determined our desired capacity for the new bank in a future chapter.)
+(More on how we determined our desired capacity for the new bank.)

 Our first task was to decide what type of battery to buy.
 The options I looked at were: